Risto97/desyrdl/README.md

 SystemRDL&trade; 2.0 is a standard released by Accellera Systems Initiative Inc that is meant to describe such an address space, see [\[systemrdl\]](#systemrdl).

+Outputs are based on templates. there is an option to use custom templates or the one provided by the tool.
-Outputs are based on templates.
-Writing your own should be easy.
-Provided with this package are templates and common files for the following outputs:
+The templates provided with this package are the common files for the following outputs:

 * Synthesizable VHDL register logic
-* Mapfiles (format used internally at DESY MSK)
+* Mapfiles (compatible with ChimeraTK)
 * C header files
 * AsciiDoc documentation